phatthach98/pr80-app/memory-bank/progress.md

 - Error handling framework is in place but needs refinement

 ### Frontend Status
-- Clean architecture structure is defined
+- **Feature-based clean architecture structure is implemented**
+- **Authentication feature is complete with login form and auth layout**
+- **Orders feature structure is prepared for expansion**
+- **Dishes feature structure is prepared for implementation**
+- **Shared components, hooks, and utils are properly organized**
+- **TanStack Router integration with feature-based routing**
-- Basic components are available
+- Basic UI components are available with Tailwind CSS
 - Theme system is in place
-- Development is paused until backend APIs are more complete
-- Role-specific views will be implemented after backend authorization
+- Ready for continued feature development

 ## Known Issues
 - API endpoints lack proper role and permission-based authorization